wallkitnet/js-sdk/README.md

     ```javascript
     import Wallkit from 'wallkit.esm.min.js';
     ```

-## Usage

- To start using Wallkit SDK, use Wallkit.init() method, where resource - your Wallkit public key.
+ - To start using Wallkit SDK, use Wallkit.init() method, where resource - your Wallkit public key.

  ```js
 // Example